sm::mat44

 Raw access to the elements

-You can set the contained mat
+You can set the data manually with an initializer list:

-m.mat = { 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15 };
+m = { 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10, 11, 12, 13, 14, 15 };

 std::cout << "Matrix contains:\n" << m << std::endl;